apburt/optqsm/README.md

 * Line 258--306 require commenting out.
 * If cubic metre is preferred as the output unit of volume, lines 59--61 require removal of 1000x.

-optqsm can then be installed as
+optqsm can then be installed as:

 ```
 git clone https://github.com/apburt/optqsm.git;